gholler-sopra/hydrator-plugins/transform-plugins/docs/FieldCompressor-transform.md

-# Compressor Transform
+# Field Compressor

 Description
 -----------
-Compressor transform is used for compressing the fields of a dataset using the configured compression algorithm.
+Field Compressor is used for compressing the fields of a dataset using the configured compression algorithm.
 You can specify multiple fields to be compressed using different compression algorithms.
 The accelerator supports SNAPPY, ZIP, and GZIP types of compression.